 Manuel graduated from the Faculty of Architecture of the University of Lisbon (F.A.U.L) In 2007 he attended a one-year internship at the Tokyo Faculty of Architecture.
 During the internship, he collaborated with SANAA studio (Kazuyo Sejima and Ryue Nishizawa Architects and Asssociates), where he was responsible for the international competition for the Serralves Foundation Multifunctional Building (First Prize - 2008).

-Manuel Tojal is also co-author of Casa na Travessa do Patrocínio, in Lisbon, built in 2012. which won the Architizer Building of the Year award and was finalist in the Archdaily Building of the Year in the same year.
+Before founding Manuel Tojal Architects, he collaborated with several studios, including Cadaval & Solà-Morales, in Barcelona, and RMAA, in São Paulo.
+He is also co-author of Casa na Travessa do Patrocínio, in Lisbon, built in 2012, winner of the Architizer Building of the Year award and Honorable Mention in the 2014 Valmor Award.